MatrixCreate/craft-starter-docs/docs/content-blocks/text-image.md

 ### Image

-[Screenshot: Image section showing "Add an image", "Upload a file", and search options]

 **Image field** – Single image with upload and search options
 - Add an image from existing assets
 - Upload a new file directly